nginxinc/nginx-amplify-doc/amplify-guide.md

   API_KEY='ffeedd0102030405060708' sh ./install.sh
   ```

   where API_KEY is a unique API key assigned to your Amplify account.
 You will see your API key when adding a new system in the Amplify web interface.
-You can also find the API key in the **Account Information** menu.
+You can also find the API key in the **Account** menu.

-  2. Verify that Amplify Agent has started.
+  2. Verify that the agent has started.

   ```
   # ps ax | grep -i 'amplify\-'
   2552 ?
 S      0:00 amplify-agent
   ```

-#### Installing Amplify Agent Manually
+#### Installing the Agent Manually

 ##### Installing on Ubuntu or Debian